 Unfortunately, I hadn’t thought to research the location of the Grotto Canyon pictographs before my ice walk but I did do some online searching after.
 According to the Mountain Nature and Culture Podcast, they are found at the narrowest point in the valley on the left hand rock face just before you reach the frozen waterfalls.

 At the waterfalls, there’s a rough ice slide that some kids were enjoying.
 Adults might find the sliding a little too hard on their rear ends.

 Many people stop at the waterfalls but don’t.
 Continue up through the pretty canyon for about 10 minutes to reach a valley.
 Up on your left, hoodoos and a cave are visible.
 The steep hike to the cave is easy enough to do, BUT it’s tricky coming down.
 When I was there people were dislodging scree and rocks, so I wouldn’t recommend it.

 Allow two to three hours to do the ice walk.
 It’s approximately 4.4 km return with 115 m of elevation gain.

-All three ice walks in Alberta are super fun to do but I’d be hard pressed to pick a favourite.
+All four ice walks in Alberta are super fun to do but I’d be hard pressed to pick a favourite.
 They’re all so different!
 The ice walks are a great introduction to hiking because of the high fun factor – and it’s a treat this year in particular to be outdoors, smiling and having a good time.